tlong314/js-log-game/README.md

 <script src="path/to/js-log-game.js"></script>
 ```

 Open the console to view instructions to start a game.
+Current games include:

+HANGMAN (a standard hangman game)

+ADVENTURE (a classic, text-based adventure game)

+DEFENDER (a basic, horizontal space shooter)

 ## License